Welcome to Travis Credit Union

 - You remain bound to pay for charges under this Agreement even though another person has been directed to pay the debt by agreement or court order such as a divorce decree.

 - You give your consent to the Credit Union to release any information regarding your card and/or card account to any local, state, and/or federal law enforcement agency so that the information can, if necessary, be used in the investigation and/or prosecution of any person(s) who may be responsible for fraud involving your card and/or card account.

-- Make deposits to your business checking, savings and money market accounts.
+- Make deposits to your checking, savings and money market accounts.

 - Transfer funds between your accounts at Travis Credit Union.

-- Withdraw cash from your business checking, savings and money market accounts.
+- Withdraw cash from your checking, savings and money market accounts.